Angel5215/100DaysOfSwiftUI/Bookworm/README.md

 - `AnyView` is a type-erased wrapper.
 It conforms to the `View` protocol and contains inside a view of a specific type.
 However, it doesn't expose what it contains, so SwiftUI only sees that it returns `AnyView`.
 This is where the name **type erasure** comes from: `AnyView` effectively hides – or erases – the type of the views it contains.

+- Retrieving information from Core Data is done using a fetch request – we describe what we want, how it should sorted, and whether any filters should be used, and Core Data sends back all the matching data.